primitivefinance/v1-contracts/README.md

 * Basically, how do you collateralize with an asset that will always worth paying down debt for?

 ## Solutions:
 * Price Oracles - Rather than track prices relatively, rational actors are incentivized to capture arbritrage value.
-If an exchange rate between assets of a Slate is better than the market rate, it would be exercised by the rational actor.
+If an exchange rate between assets of a Prime is better than the market rate, it would be exercised by the rational actor.
 * Interchangeability - We introduce a system of simplistic financial instruments deployed with the use of factory contracts and a hierarchy of 'stacks'.
 * Liquidity - Initial liquidity can be jumpstarted by creation instruments derived from the most liquid assets.
 * 'House of Cards' - Solution being explored.